massaruoficial/waylight-updated/README.md

 This fork keeps Waylight's virtual-lantern behavior and adds compatibility and rendering work for a modern 26.2 client setup.

+AI-assisted development: This project was developed with assistance from OpenAI's ChatGPT.
+(Please dont crucify me for it.)

 ## Features in this fork

 - virtual Lantern / Soul Lantern without occupying the real offhand slot;